nkrusch/recontext/notes/readme.md

 ### Intuitions

-* The inference techniques may fail easily & maybe cannot say much (why/what makes them fail).
+* I Suspect an inference techniques fails easily if we only use traces
+  - we may be unable to say much about the input
+  - Why/what makes the inference fail?

-* More entries in traces; increasing "variables", or noise in traces will likely break the inference.
+* Increasing the difficulty of inference (e.g., higher variable count, more traces, or noise in traces) will likely break the inference.
-* Can we uncover the limitations/boundary of the current existing techniques?
+* Can we uncover/describe the limitations/boundary of the state-of-the-art techniques?

 ### About other invariant inference techniques